Skip to content

 3. AutoTest-WithSteps - Test case that has a non-Rapise automation script attached.

-You can create a new test case by using the New Test Case button or simply click on a test case that you previously created in Spira.
-Choose a test case that has icon (1) and doesn't have an associated Repository path.
+You can create a new test case by using the New Test Case button or simply click a test case that you previously created in Spira.
+Choose a test case that has icon type (1) and does not have an associated Repository Path.

 Note